KennyOliver/FlavorLang/README.md

 ---

-## Tokenizer <a id="tokenizer"></a>
+## Lexer <a id="lexer"></a>

-The FlavorLang tokenizer is responsible for breaking down source code into its fundamental components, known as tokens.
+The FlavorLang lexer is responsible for breaking down source code into its fundamental components, known as tokens.
 These tokens deliver as the input for the parser and play a crucial role in interpreting and executing FlavorLang programs.

-### Overview <a id="tokenizer-overview"></a>
+### Overview <a id="lexer-overview"></a>

 | Token Type | Examples                          | Description                                         |
 | ---------- | --------------------------------- | --------------------------------------------------- |